kolja/kolja.github.io/content/illustration/misc.md

 {{ img(name="process.jpg", square=true, preview_alt="how many engineers do you need to change a lightbulb? several can be seen here: One is actually changing the light bulb, the other are holding the tables and chairs that were stacked together to reach it.
 One enineer is on his way with a ladder.", classes=["clickable"]) }}

-{{ imgcollection(name="graphic.jpg", count = "5", first = "1", preview = "0",
+{{ imgcollection(name="graphic.jpg", count="5", first="1", preview="0",
     classes = ["clickable"],
     preview_alt = "ink drawings colorized in shades of gray", alt = ["kid, in his room, shouting: Mom, wanna see a mess? mom, in vaccuuming the living room: What CMS?", "Customer, at the register in the supermarket, buying only shoes (all placed on the conveyor belt)", "A person is about to order a shoe from the menue in a restaurant.
 In the background a lady is being served a shoe and she can not contain her excitement.", "A person is working on a conveyor belt, evidently is task is to smash in eggs with a hammer.
 His workplace is labeled 'QA'.
 His bald head looks similar to the eggs he is smashing, and behind him, there is a person, equally equipped with a hammer.
-His workspace is labeled 'RQM'.",, "Cylindical Silos that are connected by pipes (they represent Databases).
+His workspace is labeled 'RQM'.", "Cylindical silos that are connected by pipes (they represent Databases).
 There is an Elephant standing on top of one of the silos.
-Pleople are walking around among the silos.", ])
+Pleople are walking around among the silos."])
 }}

 {{ img(name="international.jpg", square=true, preview_alt = "people saying 'hello' in many languages", classes=["clickable"]) }}